OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 libswiftCoreFoundation.dylib
 ```

-or from the device with objection:
+or from the device with objection (as well as per SSH of course):

 ```shell
 OWASP.iGoat-Swift on (iPhone: 11.1.2) [usb] # ls